Fleuranne Brockway

 - Online Merker

-After winning the German Australian Opera Grant in 2018, Fleuranne Brockway relocated to Wiesbaden, Germany in 2019 - where she is quickly gaining recognition as an emerging artist of enormous potential.
+After winning the German Australian Opera Grant in 2018, Fleuranne Brockway relocated to Wiesbaden, Germany - where she has quickly gained recognition as an emerging artist of enormous potential.
 At Staatstheater Wiesbaden, her roles have included Dorabella (Così fan tutte), Wellgunde and Rossweisse (Der Ring des Nibelungen), Hänsel (Hänsel und Gretel), Maddalena (Rigoletto), Third Maid (Elektra), Mercédès (Carmen), Sonyetka (Lady Macbeth of Mtsensk), Second Lady (Die Zauberflöte), La zelatrice (Suor Angelica), Annina (Der Rosenkavalier) and critically acclaimed performances of Charlotte in Werther and the title role in Carmen.

 Fleuranne has also been heard recently as a guest artist in the roles of La Ciesca (Gianni Schicchi) for both Opera Frankfurt and Staatstheater Saarbrücken, as Suzuki (Madama Butterfly) and Maddalena (Rigoletto) for Theater Bonn and as Hänsel for the Oldenburgisches Staatstheater.
 She also made her debut at the Bregenz Festival as Suzuki.

-She has also attended the Accademia del Belcanto "Rodolfo Celletti" in 2022 and made her debut in the renowned Festival della Valle D'Itria as Carlotta in Salieri's La Scuola dè Gelosi.
-Her competition successes include “Laureate” at the 2023 Queen Elisabeth Competition in Brussels, first prize and best female voice at the prestigious Concorso Lirico Internazionale di Portofino and first place in the Joan Sutherland and Richard Bonynge Bel Canto Award, both in 2022.
+Her competition successes include first prize at the prestigious Concours musical international de Montréal in 2025, “Laureate” at the 2023 Queen Elisabeth Competition in Brussels, first prize and best female voice at the Concorso Lirico Internazionale di Portofino, and first place in the Joan Sutherland and Richard Bonynge Bel Canto Award, both in 2022.

 Representation: Australasia